 After that, Johnson explained that his time testing out IndyCar machinery gave him the desire to race in the series.

 "When I tested Chip's Indycar earlier in the year, it only lit the fire more," Johnson said in a video posted on his social media channels.

 "I found that I wanted to do it more than ever before.
 Scott [Dixon] was just incredible to work with and in a short time I found out very quickly why Chip and his teams have won 12 IndyCar championships.

-"As part of a natural progression, I wanted to publicly show the alignment with Chip Ganassi Racing to kick the sponsorship program into high gear.
+"As part of a natural progression, I wanted to publicly show the alignment with Chip Ganassi Racing to kick the sponsorship programme into high gear.

-"The goal is to run the full road and street program and today is a very important first step in accomplishing that goal."
+"The goal is to run the full road and street programme and today is a very important first step in accomplishing that goal."

 Although the NASCAR veteran doesn't have much experience in open-wheel cars, he has shown a keen interest in getting more seat time.

 In 2018, Johnson participated in a McLaren Formula 1 car ride swap with Fernando Alonso at Bahrain International Circuit.

 Team owner Chip Ganassi expressed his delight at the opportunity to get to work on providing an IndyCar programme for Johnson.

 "It is always difficult to find great drivers but for them to be great guys too makes it even that much more challenging," said Ganassi.